Outlook to the 2012 season - doing the first repairs 2012

 I drove my 58 to the shooting and while sitting in heavy traffic it suddenly cut out while I was in the left lane.
 Eventually I made it to the right shoulder and I tried to make it run again without any success.
 Unfortunately I had no tools with me - so I had to call the automobile service club to help me out.
 They arrived about 20 minutes later.
 I asked the guy who helped me out to unscrew the fuel line and blow some compressed air into it, as I suspected a clogged fuel line.
 We reconnected everything and it ran beautifully again.
 So I safely made it home again.
 I wrongfully assumed that everything must have been fixed now and that I should clean the tank soon... (see the report about the Cadillac BIG Meet 2011to see what happened)

-stranded at the Autobahn
+Stranded on the Autobahn

 Cary Grants former 1960 Eldorado Biarritz was the star of the show

-the TV team with the show host Simona Pindeus and Willi Hofmann on the steering wheel
+The TV team with the show host Simona Pindeus and Willi Hofmann on the steering wheel

 Cadillac BIG Meet 2011